Skip to main content

 The Product

 Moving at the Speed of Trust is an online engagement platform for learning and sharing about experiences with healthcare.
-The goal is to better understand the diversity of perspectives that exist in Black communities regarding vaccine hesitancy.
+The goal is to better understand the diversity of perspectives that exist in Black communities regarding vaccine hesitancy across the lifecourse.

 Users will be able to explore topics relevant to Black communities’ priorities.
 The visual design incorporates depictions of Black lives, and the content focuses on Black experiences by specifying reasons why Black communities may distrust vaccines.
 The platform empowers users to share their experiences and concerns without collecting any personally identifiable information.
 Any information that is shared with us (through an optional survey) is kept entirely confidential.